The new normal? Remote interviews on the rise

 Many new processes have found their way into professional life.
-This begins even before the first day at work: In the meantime, many job interviews take place online, via video chat in Skype, zoom, teams, etc. The situation is not only new and challenging for applicants, but employers and HR staff are also learning the right tone as they get to know each other on the screen.
+This begins even before the first day at work.
+Nowadays, many job interviews are conducted online, via video chat on Skype, Zoom, Teams, etc. The situation is not only new and challenging for applicants; employers and HR staff are also learning the right tone as they get to know each other on screen.

-This brings us to the next point: Setting up the webcam determines the overall impression.
-It should be positioned so that you look upright into the picture so that you can literally talk at eye level.
-Also, make sure that your face is in the light - preferably not with your back to the window.
-Before the conversation, check the sound quality with a test call so that the conversation does not start with anxious seconds of "Can you hear me?
-This also includes keeping the software to be used up to date – it is best to run an update during the presentation.
+This brings us to the next point.
+Setting up the webcam properly determines the overall impression.
+It should be positioned so that you are looking into the camera.
+Also, make sure that your face is lit correctly - preferably not with your back to the window.
+Before the interview, check the sound quality with a test call so that the interview does not start with anxious seconds of "Can you hear me?”
+This also includes keeping your software up to date – it is best to run an update before the interview.

-Now you no longer present yourself only by your appearance, but also by the choice of background.
-Since the talks usually take place from home, you inevitably allow a glimpse into your private life.
-You are welcome to choose a neutral corner in the kitchen, office or living room, a completely white wall, on the other hand, does not look very flattering and sterile.
-In any case: no beach photos, teddy bears or motivating banners in the background.
+Nowadays you no longer showcase yourself by your appearance alone, but also by your choice of background.
+Since interviews usually take place from home, you are inevitably allowing a glimpse into your private life.
+It is a good idea to choose a neutral corner in your kitchen, office or living room; a completely white wall, on the other hand, is not very flattering and looks sterile.
+Whatever background you choose, avoid having beach photos, teddy bears or motivating banners in the background.
 Of course, most video conferencing tools offer artificial backgrounds, but they look the same: artificial and impersonal.
-So if possible, a real environment is preferable.
-By the way, we advise against conversations in a park or café: the danger of distractions and noise is simply too great.
+So, if possible, a real environment is preferable.
+By the way, we advise against interviews in a park or café: the danger of distractions and noise is simply too great.

-Disturbances should also be prevented within your own four walls: if possible, lock the door to your room.
-Although we have all laughed at children or cats bursting in on the keyboard during TV interviews in recent months, this would only lead to stressful moments in a job interview.
-Also, warn everyone in your household - so they don't hear "Honey, I brought toilet paper!"
+Disturbances should also be avoided within your own four walls: if possible, keep the door locked.
+Although we have all laughed at children or cats bursting into an interview or walking across the keyboard during TV interviews in recent months, this would only lead to stressful moments in a job interview.
+Also, warn everyone in your household what you will be doing so the interviewer doesn’t hear: "Honey, I’ve bought toilet paper!"

-So if they are perfectly furnished and – as in an interview on location - well prepared for the interview in terms of content, you should only make sure to sit upright and look straight into the camera.
-If there are any hangs in the transmission, don't panic.
-Just wait for the faltering moments and start again with your explanations if necessary.
-Basically, it is advisable not to speak too quickly and to use a little more pauses to give the other person opportunities to participate if there is a delay of a few seconds.
+So if your equipment is working properly and – as in a conventional face to face interview – you are well prepared for the interview, you should just make sure to sit up straight and look directly at the camera.
+If there are any breaks in transmission, don't panic.
+Just wait for the outage to right itself a start again, giving an explanation if necessary.
+Basically, it is advisable not to speak too quickly and to use a few more pauses than usual to give the other person the chance to speak if there is a delay of a few seconds.

-However, for all tips and tricks, the following still applies: It is and remains a job interview.
-What counts at the core is what experience and skills you bring with you, how you perform and what you would like to know from your potential future employer.
-Technology serves you and not the other way around.
+However, no matter which tips and tricks you use, the following still applies: it is, and remains, a job interview.
+What really counts is the experience and skills you can bring with you, how you perform and the questions you ask your potential future employer.
+Technology is there to serve you rather than vice versa.